Shota Imanaga: Chicago Cubs

+2024

 On January 11, 2024, Imanaga signed a four-year, $53 million contract with the Chicago Cubs that also contained a fifth-year option.
 The Cubs also had to pay $9.825 million to the Bay Stars in the form of a release fee.

 Imanaga pitched six shutout innings allowing just two hits with nine strikeouts in his first start for the Cubs on April 1, 2024.
 Through his first nine MLB starts, Imanaga compiled a 5-0 record with a then-league-leading 0.84 ERA.

 On September 4, Imanaga delivered the first seven innings of a combined no-hitter and 12–0 win over the Pittsburgh Pirates.
 Nate Pearson and Porter Hodge both followed with one inning each.
 It was the 18th no-hitter and the second combined no-hitter in Cubs franchise history.
 Additionally, it was the first no-hitter at Wrigley Field since 1972 when Milt Pappas last threw a no-hitter there.

+2025

 Imanaga started for the Cubs on opening day in 2025 against the Los Angeles Dodgers in the MLB Tokyo Series.
 In the game, Imanaga pitched four scoreless innings, allowing zero hits, and striking out two batters but got a no decision as the Cubs lost to the Dodgers in the game.
+He made 25 starts for Chicago, posting a 9-8 record and 3.73 ERA with 117 strikeouts across 144 2/3 innings pitched.

 While the majority of Imanaga's following originates from Japan, many fans across the United States (particularly Chicago Cubs supporters) have embraced his precise pitching style.
 Both at Wrigley Field and via social media, Imanaga has cultivated a passionate international fan base.
-One particularly viral phenomenon among Chicago fans was the “Shota Boys,” which originated during his first games with the Cubs early in the season.
+One particularly viral phenomenon among Chicago fans was the “Shota Boys,” a group of shirtless fans in the bleachers, which originated during his first games with the Cubs early in the season.

 On November 4, 2025, the Cubs declined his three-year club option and Imanaga became a free agent.
 However, on November 18, he accepted the $22 million qualifying offer to remain with the Cubs for another season.